 - All drivers and team members must sign a liability form prior to racing.
 Failure to do so will result in immediate disqualification.

-- All drivers must be present with their vehicle on inspection day and prequalify to drive on race day.
+- All drivers must be present with their vehicle on inspection day and/or prequalify to drive on race day.
 Failure to do so will result in immediate disqualification.